Fayetteville cat cafe set to close

 FAYETTEVILLE, Ark.
-(KNWA) — A cafe in Fayetteville that partners with local shelters and rescues to get homeless cats adopted is set to close its doors this weekend, the non-profit announced on Facebook.
+(KFTA) — A cafe in Fayetteville that partners with local shelters and rescues to get homeless cats adopted is set to close its doors this weekend, the non-profit announced on Facebook.

 Purr Catfe says it’s helped adopt out more than 560 cats since opening in 2016.
 It offers visitors unlimited hot coffee or tea for a small donation, as well as endless amounts of ‘purr therapy’ for an $8 entry fee.